-Actors Studio Drama School - Acting, Directing, and Playwriting, MFA needs of actors, directors, and playwrights individually and in collaboration as a repertory group.
+The curriculum of this MFA program is designed and supervised in cooperation with the leadership of the Actors Studio.
+A three-year program with three track options, it provides common and specialized courses to meet the needs of actors, directors, and playwrights individually and in collaboration as a repertory group.
 In the first year, students are immersed in learning acting methodology and language, as well as training in their individual craft.
 In the second year, students are introduced to unique collaborative training that encompasses the three disciplines.
 In the third year, the three groups apply their knowledge and work together as an ensemble to create and perform in a professionally produced Repertory Season that is presented to the industry and the public.
 This program, moreover, offers workshops on auditioning, creating a strong resume, taking a great headshot, effective self-promotion, building industrial networks, and finding job opportunities.